MouseLand/Kilosort/README.md

 If pytorch installation still fails, follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what version of pytorch to install.
 The Anaconda install is strongly recommended on Windows, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
 For instance this command will install the 11.8 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because kilosort doesn't require them):

 ``
-conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia ``
+conda install pytorch pytorch-cuda=11.8 pynvml -c pytorch -c nvidia ``

 This [video](https://www.youtube.com/watch?v=gsixIQYvj3U) has step-by-step installation instructions for NVIDIA drivers and pytorch in Windows (ignore the environment creation step with the .yml file, we have an environment already, to activate it use `conda activate kilosort`).